 A refund of a deposit will be granted if the request is made in writing and received in the Office of Admissions prior to May 1.
 No refunds will be issued after this date.
 If you are admitted after May 1 your payment must be received within 10 business days of receipt of your acceptance letter.

 Graduate students may apply for on-campus housing.
-Please note that graduate students are exempt from the on-campus living requirement and are therefore not guaranteed on-campus housing.
+Graduate students are exempt from the on-campus living requirement and are therefore not guaranteed on-campus housing.
 Housing on campus is limited and applications will be subject to a wait list pending availability of space on campus.

 Email the UNCSA Residence Life Programs Main Office for additional information about housing options for graduate students.

 When your Enrollment Deposit is received you will be assigned a UNCSA Artist email account.
 You will receive an email with set-up instructions.
 If you haven't received the instruction email, contact your Admissions counselor.

 Once you have set up your account, please check it on a regular basis.
 You will be receiving important communication from various on-campus departments (such as Financial Aid, Registrar, etc.) as well as faculty and staff.